Torsional Vibrations

 We will leave the Phantom EPH-V11 sensor permanently mounted on the compressor to monitor its trend and spectra over time.
 Additionally, since the machine operation is intermittent, we linked PHANTOM vibration sensor to a Phantom EPH-S40 Hall Effect RPM measurement sensor.
 This way, the vibration sensor will only send meaningful data when the compressor is in operation.

-ERBESSD INSTRUMENTS is a leading manufacturer of Vibration Analysis Equipment and Dynamic Balancing Machines with facilities in Mexico and the United States and representatives around the world.
-ERBESSD INSTRUMENTS – MASTERS OF MACHINE HEALTH
+ERBESSD INSTRUMENTS® is a leading manufacturer of Vibration Analysis Equipment, Dynamic Balancing Machines, and Condition Monitoring with facilities in Mexico, the USA, England, and India.